 Kid’s meals are tricky for the zero-waste conscious.
 At table service restaurants, meals should be served on reusables but servers will typically bring a disposable paper or plastic cup with a straw for children right away to avoid spills.
 Get ahead of this by letting the server know that you don’t need one, then order a drink in a regular glass and pour it into their personal sippy cup, if needed.

-At quick-service locations, we recommend avoiding ordering a kids’ meals as they always come with a packaged side item (though some locations now offer a single, unpackaged mandarin orange) and a packaged drink.
-There’s no discount offered to leave off these items so we suggest to order a normal entree portion (take leftovers with you in your container) or aim for the dining locations with toppings bars to stretch out the amount of food you get and offer some to your children.
+At quick-service locations, we recommend avoiding ordering kids’ meals as they always come with a packaged side item (though some locations now offer a single, unpackaged mandarin orange) and a packaged drink.
+There’s often no discount offered to leave off these items so we suggest ordering a normal entree portion (take leftovers with you in your container) or aim for the dining locations with toppings bars to stretch out the amount of food you get and offer some to your children.
 To find out which locations offer this and more tips, check out our Complete Guide to Zero-Waste Eating and Drinking at the Walt Disney World Resort.